devops329/devops/instruction/security/security.md

 It is probably safer to just pull in the lines of code.
 Review each one and skip the dependency.

 This would be a great discussion for the course about security.

+## Encryption

+at rest and in transit.
+KMS.

+## Network security

+Public/ Private networks.
+Security groups (firewalls).
+ACLs.

+## Package security

+Do you know what source code is in all of the NPM packages you have downloaded?

+We need to create a Pizza Factory Pizza maker NPM package that allows us to delete the database.

+## Protecting credentials

+Never let them get in logs.

+Keep them out of code.

+Best if you never have them at all.

+Never store them in your dev environment.

+Secrets manager.

+## Layers

+for example, consider the database.

+1. Passwords are hashed
+1. Database is encrypted
+1. Server is on a private network
+1. Only authorized devices can access the private network.
+1. Those devices are only accessible over HTTPS through the ALB.

+## Hardening

+Reducing down the rights that the IAM roles have

+## Removing default settings

+Like the default DB admin user

+## Store credentials with a third party

+Passwords in GitHub actions.
+Circle CI got hacked.

+## Logging

+Immutable, accessible, and searchable

+## Alerts

+You will get hacked, you need to be notified.

+### Honeypots